 Claudia Moseley: MA Environmental Anthropology, Kent University.
 BA (Hons) Fine Art & Textiles, Goldsmiths College.
 Claudia targets the emergence of new perceptions through immersive experience.

-Edward Shuster: PhD researcher (Farjam Scholarship), Princes School of Traditional Arts.
+Edward Shuster: PhD researcher (Farjam Scholarship).
 MA Philosophy, Exeter University.
 BA (Hons) Philosophy, SOAS.
-Edward’s experimental method unites philosophy and praxis to influence correspondences between nature and psyche.
+Edward’s experimental method unites philosophy and praxis.

 Their work has attracted patronage from Tim Burton, Helena Bonham Carter & former RIBA Trust Director Charles Knevitt.

 Together they run the transdisciplinary research and development studio, Invisible Works.

 I. Aerial Arena.
 Wood, steel and ETFE.
 Sound & light saturation within an environment based on a shelf mushroom (with Jerry Tate Architects).